 This old-fashioned Icebox Fruitcake recipe is a traditional holiday dessert for my family and many here in the South.
 This deliciously dense cake is overflowing with decadent ingredients, like Graham cracker crumbs, pecans, maraschino cherries, and mini marshmallows.

-This recipe is one of those simple things that have always made holidays special in our family.
-Every Thanksgiving and Christmas would find this on my grandmother’s table.
-And now, I get the opportunity to share her recipe with y’all.
+This classic Icebox Fruitcake recipe is one of those simple things that have always made holidays special in our family.
+Every Thanksgiving and Christmas you would find one on my grandmother’s table, and now I get the opportunity to share her delicious recipe with y’all.

-I used my food processor but you can also pop those crackers in a zip top bag and crush them with a rolling pin.
+I used my food processor but you can also pop those crackers in a ziplock bag and crush them with a rolling pin.

-Combine everything in a large bowl.
+Combine everything in a large mixing bowl.
 Mix well.

-You may have to use your hands for this – it’s messy but you get to lick your fingers afterwards so it’s totally worth it.
+You may have to use your hands for this.
+It’s messy but you get to lick your fingers afterward, so it’s totally worth it.

 Add three tablespoons of the leftover cherry juice and mix well.

 Turn out into a lightly buttered 9X13 pan and press flat.
-Chill at least 6 hours and then turn out before cutting into bars.
+Chill for at least 6 hours and then turn out before cutting into bars.
 Enjoy!